Privacy Information

 You also have the right to lodge a complaint with the competent data protection supervisory authority.

-Some data processing operations are only possible with your express consent.
-You can revoke consent that you have already given at any time.
-An informal message by e-mail to the responsible person is sufficient for this.
-The legality of the data processing that took place up until the revocation remains unaffected by the revocation.
+Some data processing operations are only possible with your explicit consent.
+You can revoke your consent at any time.
+An informal notification by email to the respective responsible party is sufficient.
+The lawfulness of the data processing carried out before the revocation remains unaffected by the revocation.

 6.6 MANDATORY INFORMATION

-The provision of personal data is neither legally nor contractually required, you are also not obliged to provide personal data, however, the provision of personal information is necessary for the conclusion of a contract insofar as certain information is mandatory in order to be able to conclude a contract.
+The provision of personal data is neither legally nor contractually required, and you are not obliged to provide personal data; however, the provision of personal information is necessary for the conclusion of a contract insofar as certain information is mandatory in order to be able to conclude a contract.

-We adhere to the principles of data avoidance and data economy.
-We therefore only store your personal data for as long as is necessary to achieve the purposes stated here or as provided for by the storage periods stipulated by law.
+We adhere to the principles of data avoidance and data minimization.
+Therefore, we only store your personal data for as long as is necessary to achieve the purposes stated here or as required by statutory retention periods.

-If the purpose of storage no longer applies or if a storage period provided for by law expires, the personal data will be blocked or deleted as a matter of routine and in accordance with the statutory provisions.
+If the purpose for which the data was stored ceases to exist or if a storage period stipulated by law expires, the personal data will be routinely blocked or deleted in accordance with legal regulations.

-We take organizational, contractual and technical security measures according to the state of the art to ensure that the provisions of the data protection laws are observed and to protect the data processed by us against accidental or intentional manipulation, loss, destruction or access by unauthorized persons.
+We implement organizational, contractual and technical security measures in accordance with the state of the art to ensure compliance with data protection laws and to protect the data we process against accidental or intentional manipulation, loss, destruction or access by unauthorized persons.

-Our website uses SSL encryption for security reasons and to protect the transmission of confidential content, such as orders and inquiries that you send to us.
+For security reasons and to protect the transmission of confidential content, such as orders and inquiries that you send to us, our website uses SSL encryption.

-We reserve the right to occasionally adapt this data protection declaration so that it always corresponds to the current legal requirements or to implement changes to our services in the data protection declaration, e.g. B. when introducing new services.
-The new data protection declaration will then apply to your next visit.
+We reserve the right to amend this privacy policy from time to time to ensure it always complies with current legal requirements or to reflect changes to our services, such as the introduction of new services.
+The new privacy policy will then apply to your next visit.